Iamthelaw/notes/✅ code-complete.md

 #### Requirements and Design Changes

 During development, you’re bound to be bristling with ideas about how to improve the system.
-If you implement each change as it occurs to you, you’ll soon find yourself walk- ing on a software treadmill—for all that the system will be changing, it won’t be moving closer to completion.
+If you implement each change as it occurs to you, you’ll soon find yourself walking on a software treadmill—for all that the system will be changing, it won’t be moving closer to completion.

 Here are some guidelines for controlling design changes:

 - Follow a systematic change-control procedure
 - Handle change requests in groups.
 It’s tempting to implement easy changes as ideas arise. write down all ideas and suggestions, no matter how easy they would be to implement, and save them until you have time to work on them.
 Then, viewing them as a group, choose the ones that will be the most beneficial.
 - Estimate the cost of each change.
-Let all the interested par- ties know that software is intricately interwoven and that time estimation is necessary even if the change appears small at first glance.
+Let all the interested parties know that software is intricately interwoven and that time estimation is necessary even if the change appears small at first glance.
 - Be wary of high change volumes. a high volume of change requests is a key warning sign that requirements, architecture, or top-level designs weren’t done well enough to support effective construction.
 - Establish a change-control board or its equivalent in a way that makes sense for your project.
 The board meets periodically to review proposed changes.
 It approves, disapproves, or defers each change.
-Change-control boards are considered a best practice for prioritiz- ing and controlling requirements changes
+Change-control boards are considered a best practice for prioritizing and controlling requirements changes
 - Watch for bureaucracy, but don’t let the fear of bureaucracy preclude effective change control

 #### Software Code Changes